carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 > 4. Do you have any examples of the system failing?
 {: .challenge}

-# Useful types of lachine learning
+# Useful types of machine learning

 This lesson will introduce you to some of the key concepts and sub-domains of ML such as supervised learning, unsupervised learning, and neural networks.